pwang00/rust-ray-tracer/README.md

 # rust-ray-tracer

-Self-learning Rust by implementing a ray tracer following this guide: https://raytracing.github.io/books/RayTracingInOneWeekend.html#thevec3class/variablesandmethods
+Self-learning Rust by implementing a ray tracer following this guide: [Ray Tracing In One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)

 # Current progress: